patrickjohncyh/ibm-waldo/1-Setup/1-1-Jetson-Setup.md

 ```$ /usr/sbin/nvpmodel -m 1```
 3. To make Mode 1 default,
 	1. `$ sudo nano /etc/nvpmodel/nvpmodel_t210_jetson-nano.conf`
-	2. At the bottom of the file, change ‘PM_CONFIG DEAFULT=N’, where N is the desired Mode (i.e 0 or 1)
+	2. At the bottom of the file, change `PM_CONFIG DEAFULT=N`, where N is the desired Mode (i.e 0 or 1)
 4. It is possible to create a custom operating mode based on your requirements.
 For further information please refer to the official [documentation](https://docs.nvidia.com/jetson/l4t/index.html#page/Tegra%2520Linux%2520Driver%2520Package%2520Development%2520Guide%2Fpower_management_nano.html%23).

 1.1.5 Tensorflow Installation